MindNode Triad

 PDF

-You can choose whether you want to export the mind map or the outline for those files.
-You can then again choose whether notes and/or tags should be included in the outline.
+You can choose whether you want to export the Mind Map or the Outline for those files.
+For the outline you can then again select whether Notes and/or Tags should be included.

 Images